Changing the System: Strengthening the Healthy Food Access System

 • Create a centralized Food Hub: in 2022 Jump IN, in partnership with the City of Indianapolis, completed a feasibility study that determined that a centralized food hub would be effective in Indianapolis.

-• Developing a multi-year approach to standing-up and sustaining a centralized Food Hub.
+• Finalizing funding and developing a multi-year approach to standing-up and sustaining a centralized Food Hub

 • Leveraging partnerships and resources to decrease barriers to participation in nutrition programs.

-• Designing a multiprong communication approach that includes targeted and awareness-based strategies to help funders and residents understand the scope of FAC and how it can work with ICFAC to accomplish community needs.
+• Supporting the implementation of a multiprong communication approach that includes targeted and awareness-based strategies to help funders and residents understand the scope of FAC and how it can work with ICFAC to accomplish community needs.

-We are also working with a national funder to support capacity-building and project development.
-This is truly moving our city to the next level of improved food capacity and infrastructure as we implement a more coordinated system.
+These initiatives partnering with other community food organizations have the potential to truly move our city to the next level of improved food capacity and infrastructure as we implement a more coordinated system.

 Increase Physical Activity at Work.
 Download the guide.